 Emerson, Transcendentalism and Deism

-Back to Emerson, the nature of God does not stop with the K. Z. Brownings, the Accidental Pharisees, nor the real Pharisees where a few people perform rituals to insure enteral life for themselves, passively watching the world around them decay into chaos.
+Back to Emerson, the nature of God does not stop with the K. Z. Brownings, the Accidental Pharisees, nor the real Pharisees where a few people perform rituals to ensure eternal life for themselves, passively watching the world around them decay into chaos.
 Passively accepting condemnation of family, friends, associates…trillions of unknowing men, women, children, unborns, aborted fetuses, brave soldiers, fearless fire fighters, protectors of our society…to eternal damnation and without ever questioning if this is the true nature of God.

 Emerson came to emphasize right action as the fundamental core of religion, the notion that pure religion equals pure morality.
 Pure morality is conceptually equivalent to the Core Values of GSI, where we live all aspects of our lives within the most ethical standards of our times.